 Real Charlotte Plastic Surgery Patient Results

 During an abdominoplasty, the tissue covering the abdominal muscles (fascia) is tightened, placing the abdominal muscles back into the same position they were prior to pregnancy.
 This is the reason some patients and doctors refer to the procedure as “tightening your abdominal muscles;” in reality, the fascia (muscle covering) is being tightened and the abdominal muscle repositioned.
 This helps take care of the “pooch” many women complain of.
 But what about the skin?
 As part of the procedure, the skin covering the abdominal muscles and fascia is re-draped, invariably revealing excess skin.
 This excess skin is then removed giving the abdomen an overall smoother appearance.
 There are very specific cases where only excess skin needs to be removed, or the fascia needs to be tightened; but most often, both need to be done to get the best result.

 - Removal of loose abdominal skin

 Explore Your Mommy Makeover Procedure Options

 Hopefully this description helps shed some light on what a “mommy makeover” entails.
 If you would like more information regarding either the breast or the abdominal procedures or both, I recommend setting up an appointment with your plastic surgeon.
 Each person’s anatomy and goals are different, and should be treated as such.
 As with any procedure, your plastic surgeon will devise a surgical plan that best fits you.
-If you would like to schedule a complimentary consultation, call (704) 372-6846.
+If you would like to schedule a consultation, call (704) 372-6846.

 Let us know if you liked this post!